acmdas/das_fieldstones/morefieldstones2020.md

 ## Teddy
 Sunday, 29 November 2020

-“Far and away the best prize that life has to offer is the chance to work hard at work worth doing.”–Teddy Roosevelt
+“Far and away the best prize that life has to offer is the chance to work hard at work worth doing.”—Teddy Roosevelt

 “Whenever you are asked if you can do a job, tell ‘em ‘Certainly I can!’
-Then get busy and find out how to do it.”–Teddy Roosevelt
+Then get busy and find out how to do it.”—Teddy Roosevelt

 ## Education
 Friday, 27 November 2020